WNVT

-WNVT, virtual channel 23.3 (UHF digital channel 22), is a World Channel-affiliated television station licensed to Spotsylvania Courthouse, Virginia, United States and serving the Richmond metropolitan area.
+WNVT (channel 23.3) is a non-commercial educational television station licensed to Spotsylvania Courthouse, Virginia, United States, serving the Richmond metropolitan area.
 The station's transmitter is located in the Richmond suburb of Bon Air in Chesterfield County.
-WNVT is operated in a pair with Culpeper-licensed WNVC (virtual channel 41.3, UHF digital channel 46), which serves the Charlottesville area from a transmitter atop Carters Mountain.
-The two stations are owned by Richmond-based VPM Media Corporation.
+WNVT is operated in a pair with Culpeper-licensed WNVC (channel 41.3), which serves the Charlottesville area from a transmitter atop Carters Mountain.
+The two stations are owned by Richmond-based VPM Media Corporation, and broadcast programming from World Channel.

 History

 Early history

-WNVT first signed on March 1, 1972 on channel 53 as Public Broadcasting Service (PBS) member station "Northern Virginia Public TV".
-The station, licensed to Goldvein, was owned by the Northern Virginia Educational Television Association, which had been formed in 1965, and served the Virginia side of the Washington, D.C. television market.
+WNVT first signed on March 1, 1972, on channel 53 as PBS member station "Northern Virginia Public TV".
+The station, licensed to Goldvein, was owned by the Northern Virginia Educational Television Association, which had been formed in 1965, and served the Virginia side of the Washington, D.C., television market.
 WNVT originally operated from Northern Virginia Community College.
 When the station was under construction, the school offered an associate of arts in broadcast engineering technology.

 The Central Virginia Educational Television Corporation (later Commonwealth Public Broadcasting Corporation, now VPM Media Corporation) purchased the station in 1974.

 As WNVT's transmitter was located in Independent Hill, Virginia, in rural Prince William County to the south of the Washington metropolitan area, reception in the more populated portions of Northern Virginia was difficult.
 Translator W14AA went on the air from Arlington in 1976 to increase coverage.
 WNVT began building WNVC in 1981, and received special permission to broadcast Congressional hearings over W14AA.

 Fairfax-licensed WNVC signed on in May 1983 on channel 56, after being known as WIAH during the construction process.
 W14AA was sold in late 1981 and still broadcasts today as WMDO-CD.
 As the Washington market already had two full-service PBS stations in WETA-TV and WMPT, WNVC did not operate as a repeater of WNVT.
 Instead, it continued W14AA's coverage of Congress, along with State Department briefings, the Virginia General Assembly, county and local governments, school boards and fire districts.
 At the time, WNVC was billed as the only public television station independent of PBS in the nation.